kumuluz/kumuluzee-samples/kumuluzee-oauth2-keycloak/README.md

   -d 'grant_type=password&client_id=customers-api&client_secret=ffffffff-ffff-ffff-ffff-ffffffffffff&username=johndoe&password=abc123'
 ```

-After receiving the access token try again by creating a new custonoer, now with the access token in the request:
+After receiving the access token try again by creating a new customer, now with the access token in the request:

 ```bash
 $ curl -X POST \